-Producers Plants and algae are producers; they make their own food by photosynthesis Photosynthesis Plants make food through a process of photosynthesis.
-This is a chemical reaction: Carbon dioxide + water → glucose + oxygen Chloroplasts Photosynthesis takes place in chloroplasts.
-These contain chlorophyll, which traps the light needed for photosynthesis Stomata Allow gases to enter and leave a leaf.
-Guard cells open the stomata during the day and close them at night Plant minerals All plants need minerals for healthy growth.
+Producers Plants and algae are producers; they make their own food by photosynthesis Aerobic respiration Mitochondria Glucose + oxygen → carbon dioxide + water (+energy) To transfer energy from glu Photosynthesis Plants make food through a process of photosynthesis.
+This is a chemical reaction: Carbon dioxide + water \rightarrow glucose + aerobic respiration takes plac inside mitochondria Chloroplasts oxygen Photosynthesis takes place in chloroplasts.
+These contain chlorophyll, which traps the light needed for photosynthesis Fermentation A type of anaerobic respiration performed by microorganism It is used in bread making and beer making Glucose → ethanol + carbon dioxide (+energy) Stomata Allow gases to enter and leave a leaf.
+Guard cells open the stomata during the day and Food chains Show the transfer of energy between organisms close them at night Food web A set of linked food chains Plant minerals All plants need minerals for healthy growth.
 For example, nitrates are needed for to make amino acids.
-Amino acids join together to form proteins which are used for growth Chemosynthesis Some species of bacteria use a variety of chemical reactions to make glucose.
+Amino acids join Bioaccumulation The build-up of toxic chemica in organisms in a food chain until they reach harmful leve together to form proteins which are used for growth Interdependence Is the way in which organism depend upon each other to survive, grow and reproduce Chemosynthesis Some species of bacteria use a variety of chemical reactions to make glucose.
 This process is known as chemosynthesis.

-Aerobic respiration Glucose + oxygen → carbon dioxide + water (+energy) Mitochondria To transfer energy from glucose aerobic respiration takes place inside mitochondria Fermentation A type of anaerobic respiration performed by microorganisms.
-It is used in bread making and beer making Glucose → ethanol + carbon dioxide (+energy) Food chains Show the transfer of energy between organisms Food web A set of linked food chains Bioaccumulation The build-up of toxic chemicals in organisms in a food chain until they reach harmful levels Interdependence Is the way in which organisms depend upon each other to survive, grow and reproduce
+$\cos e + oxygen \rightarrow carbon$ ide + water (+energy) ransfer energy from glucose bic respiration takes place le mitochondria pe of anaerobic respiration ormed by microorganisms. used in bread making and making $\cos e$ \rightarrow ethanol + carbon ide (+energy) w the transfer of energy veen organisms t of linked food chains build-up of toxic chemicals ganisms in a food chain they reach harmful levels e way in which organisms end upon each other to